Travel On, Rider

-Travel On, Rider is the fifth studio album by Columbus, Ohio-based rock band Scrawl.
-It was released in 1996 on Elektra Records, making it the band's major-label debut.
+Travel On, Rider is the fifth studio album by American rock band Scrawl, released on August 20, 1996.
+It was the band's major-label debut, on Elektra Records.
 It was produced by Steve Albini and Jeff Powell.
+As of August 1998, the album has sold 2,115 copies in the United States, according to Nielsen SoundScan.

+Critical reception

 In a favorable review, Gina Arnold wrote that "although Travel On, Rider...is by far the best album of [Scrawl's] career, it is also the band's most difficult."
 She also described the album as "the Ladies to the [Afghan] Whigs' 1993 tour de force Gentlemen.
-Andy Kellman gave Travel On, Rider 3 and a half stars out of 5, writing, "Without sacrificing the band's rough edges, Steve Albini's and Jeff Powell's recording and engineering give the band it's [sic] most polished sound yet, but it doesn't make their songs -- still bitter, still pessimistic, still sad -- suffer for it."
+Andy Kellman of AllMusic wrote, "Without sacrificing the band's rough edges, Steve Albini's and Jeff Powell's recording and engineering give the band it's [sic] most polished sound yet, but it doesn't make their songs -- still bitter, still pessimistic, still sad -- suffer for it."